@ experienced and courageous users, who are searching for a suitable AHCI/RAID ROM module for their mainboard BIOS:

-To make it as easy as possible for you, I am offering here the actual MISC.BIN files for UEFI and non-UEFI BIOSes.
+To make it as easy as possible for you, I am offering here MISC.BIN files for non-UEFI BIOSes and UEFI BIOSes.

 Since the success of an update with these latest AMD RAID ROM and MISC.BIN modules can not be guaranteed, any feedback from users is much appreciated.

 a) Marvell 61xx (SATA2) RAID ROM modules:

 Although the Marvell 61xx RAID Controllers are outdated since several years and not supported by Marvell anymore, I am offering the latest OROM modules here for interested users.

 >Marvell 61xx RAID ROM v1.1.0.L75 for DEV_6121< (>MIRROR<) Note: This Marvell 61xx RAID ROM module has an uncompressed size of 21 KB and is unmodified usable with DEV_6121 Marvell 61xx RAID Controllers.
 After a customization of the DeviceID hex code it will work with other Marvell 61xx RAID Controllers as well.
 Thanks to Station-Drivers for the source file.

 >Marvell 61xx RAID ROM v22.214.171.124 for DEV_6145< (>MIRROR<) Note: This is the latest Marvell 61xx RAID ROM module, uncompressed size: 90 KB, unmodified usable with DEV_6145 Marvell 61xx RAID Controllers.
 After a customization of the DeviceID hex code it will work with other Marvell 61xx RAID Controllers as well.
 Thanks to Station-Drivers for the source file.